Charismatic Leadership - The Power To Invoke Followership Effortlessly

 Charismatic leadership invokes fiery followership through charm, effective communication skills, persuasiveness, and emotional appeal.

-marginalized, unfairly treated, cheated, discriminated against, and badly in need of a savior.
+The people he represented were marginalized, unfairly treated, cheated, discriminated against, and badly in need of a savior.
 Martin came at just the right time.

 If you doubt Martin Luther's charm, listen to the "I have a dream" speech again and again.